micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 The case of running concurrent calculations is managed in the simplest possible way: each time a datastore is instantiate a new directory is created and a HDF5 file called `output.hdf5` is created inside that directory.
 The location of the directory is determined by the environment variable $OQ_DATADIR.
 If the variable is not set, the datastore uses the directory $HOME/oqdata as base path for the datastore directories.
 When a DataStore is instantiated, the base directory is searched (it is automatically created if not found) and directories with names following the pattern `calc_<ID>` are retrieved.
-If nothing is found, a directory called `calc_1` is created and the datastore instance grows an attribute `calc_id` with value `1`;
-otherwise, the highest `calc_id` is retrieved from the found calculation directories and a new directory is created with calculation ID `calc_id + 1`.
-In this way each calculation writes in its own directory;
-in multiuser situations there is no conflict since each user by default writes on its own home directory.
-Notice that at the moment the datastore does not offer any protection against race conditions and in theory two different calculations could get the same `calc_id`.
+If nothing is found, a directory called `calc_1` is created and the datastore instance grows an attribute `calc_id` with value `1`; otherwise, the highest `calc_id` is retrieved from the found calculation directories and a new directory is created with calculation ID `calc_id` + 1.
+In this way each calculation writes in its own directory; in multiuser situations there is no conflict since each user by default writes on its own home directory.
+Notice that at the moment the datastore does not offer any protection against race conditions and in theory two different calculations starting at the same time could get the same `calc_id`.
 That may change in the future.
 In practice, calculations are started manually, there are seconds between one and the next, so race conditions never happen.

 I will close this post with a short routine that performs a classical calculation and save the results in the datastore, so that you can